 - Targeting a portfolio of diverse businesses

-- A minimum portfolio of five companies, not guaranteed
+- Aims to give investors a minimum portfolio of six companies, not guaranteed

-- Quarterly close for each tranche – next deadline is 6 March 2020
+- Quarterly closes - next deadline 6 March 2020

 Read important documents and apply